IT’S A BEST BUY BECAUSE:

 The Honda Civic lineup offers a broad range of trim levels and body styles to suit a variety of tastes and budgets, and all of them are practical, economical, refined, and fun to drive.

-The Civic’s infotainment system trails some class rivals (and annoyingly lacks a traditional physical audio-volume knob), and despite the broad model lineup, not all trim levels are offered in all body styles.
+Despite the broad model lineup, not all trim levels are offered in all body styles.

 WHAT IS IT?